yizeyi18/ScalES/doc/refactor2020.rst

   whether a cleaner solution is needed when organizing dg and td.

-- [ ] Cleanup the iondynamics (detailed in pwdft.cpp).
-Need discussion

 - [p] Atom positions should not be remapped back to [-0.5 a, a), where a is the lattice constant.
 In PW the mapping has been removed.
 Double check this with DG/TD.

-- [ ] Geometry optimization: should not reset to random wavefunctions each time.
-This is particularly problematic for hybrid functionals, where the Phi iteration starts from the beginning.
-In principle, the wavefunction should be reset only if something goes wrong. (see what QE does) Furthermore, in this case the next ion move should start with PBE instead of Phi iteration.

 - [ ] Add support for the HGH pseudopotential.
 This requires supporting non-off-diagonal DIJ (see KSSOLV's implementation